 The Long-term Impact of Public Health Measures Targeting Children (Job Market Paper) Current Version: [ pdf ]

 Abstract: This paper estimates the long-run impact of childhood exposure to public health initiatives on adult human capital.
 From 1908 to 1933, local governments in the United States instituted county-level health departments (CHDs) that provided sanitation and health services geared toward children.
 To estimate the long-term benefits, I exploit variation in the timing, location, and age of CHD exposure.
-Children treated under the age of five show later-life earnings improvements of three to four percent.
-I investigate the mechanisms underlying this effect and demonstrate that higher earnings emerge from better adult health, measured by cognition, body mass index, and the probability of living to age 80.
+Children treated under the age of five show later-life earnings improvements of two to five percent.
+Further, CHD boys not only perform better than later- and never-treated groups but, after adding household fixed effects, these children earn more than their brothers and their fathers.
+Finally, I investigate the mechanisms underlying this effect and demonstrate that higher earnings emerge from better adult health, measured by body mass index and the probability of living to age 80.

 Revision requested, Explorations in Economic History